epfl-lasa/lift_help_predictor/docs/README.md

 # lift_help_predictor documentation
+### Algorithm
+The purpose of these scripts is to perform data manipulations that can later train a learning algorithm.
+Included is a brief, high-level discussion about how algorithm may work.
+See [algorithm.md](./algorithm.md)

+### Code
-The files in this folder explain the code in three parts:
+Other files in this folder explain the code in three parts:

 ##### 1. Recording
 Scripts are included to record OptiTrack motion capture and RGB camera data.
 See [recording.md](./recording.md) for further details.